Rani Mukerji: Personal life

 Mukerji prefers not to publicise her personal life.
 She limits her interactions with the media and is sometimes labelled a recluse; she said in a 2011 interview, "Today actors have become more open with the media.
 But this has posed a problem for actors like me because if I don't do that, then I end up being called reclusive.
 So now I have changed myself and am easily approachable."
 Mukerji has collaborated frequently and maintained a close friendship with actors Shah Rukh Khan and Aamir Khan, and filmmaker Karan Johar.
+She does not have any social media accounts, as she prefers to keep a low profile.

 The nature of Mukerji's relationship with filmmaker Aditya Chopra was the topic of fervent tabloid reporting in India, though she refused to publicly talk about it.
-According to media reports, she and Chopra started dating soon after his divorce.
-“He was just out of his divorce and I think he was in no mind to see someone,” Rani had told in an interview.
 On 21 April 2014, she married Chopra at a private Bengali ceremony in Italy.
 The following year, she gave birth to their daughter Adira.
 She has said that "the time spent being a mother is the happiest period of my life".
 Mukerji has said that she believes in maintaining a work-life balance after motherhood, adding that "it is extremely important for [a mother] to have a career and use her time constructively".
-She does not have any social media account as she prefers to keep a low profile.
+In 2023, she revealed that she had a miscarriage in 2020, five months into her second pregnancy.
+A practising Hindu, Mukerji actively participates in Hindu festivals, including Durga Puja.